c3lang/c3-web/src/content/docs/Language Common/define.md

 they do not implicitly convert to or from any other type.
 Literals will convert to the distinct types if they would convert to the underlying type.

+Because a distinct type is a standalone type, it can have its own methods, like any other user-defined type.

 ```c3
 distinct Foo = int;
 Foo f = 0; // Valid since 0 converts to an int.